FH-Potsdam/urban-data-vis-cards-website/src/site/calibrate.md

 <section class="section instructions-section">
 	<div>
 		<h2>Purpose</h2>
-		<p>Improve an existing urban data visualisations, based on a set of dimensions.</p>
+		<p>Improve an existing urban data visualisations, based on a set of dimensions.
+While the <a href="/critique/">Critique Activity</a> focusses primarily on identifying strengths and weaknesses, Calibrate tries to come up with alternatives as improved iterations.</p>
   </div>
 	<div>
 		<img src="/assets/img/instructions/create-intro.jpg" alt="Introduction of workshop material" />